Mineral Makeup – Fact vs Fiction

 I think it’s time we cut through this bullsh*t and learn some realities about mineral makeup, ok?

-Mineral makeup is different than regular makeup because it’s made of minerals.
+Mineral makeup is better for your skin because it’s made of natural minerals.

 Insoluble mineral pigments give color cosmetics…COLOR.
 Mineral pigments are used to create realistic skin-tones for foundations and concealers by blending variations of Red, Yellow and Black Iron Oxides, Ultramarine Blue and Titanium Dioxide (White).
 Zinc Oxide is sometimes added to the Titanium Dioxide for SPF protection…but more about Zinc Oxide a little later.